Performing a Genome Scan

 • Plot a genome scan.

-adapted from Broman & Sen, 2009
+Linear regression can identify QTL; adapted from Broman & Sen, 2009

 To find the line of best fit, the residuals or errors are calculated, then squared for each data point.
+A residual, also known as an error, is the distance from the line to a data point.

 The line of best fit will be the one that minimizes the sum of squared residuals, which maximizes the likelihood of the data.

 Marker regression produces a LOD (logarithm of odds) score comparing the null hypothesis to the alternative.
-The LOD score is calculated using the sum of squared residuals for the null and alternative hypotheses.
+The LOD score is calculated using the sum of squared residuals (RSS) for the null and alternative hypotheses.
 The LOD score is the difference between the log10 likelihood of the null hypothesis and the log10 likelihood of the alternative hypothesis.
 It is related to the regression model above by identifying the line of best fit to the data.
-A higher LOD score indicates greater likelihood of the alternative hypothesis.
-A LOD score closer to zero favors the null hypothesis.

 Marker regression can identify the existence and effect of a QTL by comparing means between groups, however, it requires known marker genotypes and can’t identify QTL in between typed markers.
 To identify QTL between typed markers, we use Haley-Knott regression.
 After calculating genotype probabilities, we can regress the phenotypes for animals of unknown genotype on these conditional genotype probabilities (conditional on known marker genotypes).
 In Haley-Knott regression, phenotype values can be plotted and a regression line drawn through the phenotype mean for the untyped individuals.